alexbarton/backup-script/README.md

 ### Compatibility Variables

-The following configurations variables used by the backup-pull(1) script in job definition files are automatically mapped to the new backup-script variables:
+The following job configurations variables used by the outdated backup-pull(1) script in job definition files are automatically mapped to the new backup-script
+variables:

 * host -> system
 * source -> source_root